leric2/GROMORA-harmo/documentation/reading_routine_level0.md

 Is it possible to keep the full day for both instruments before going to the next step ?

-It is done so by Axel so it might by possible to apply this ? --> to test on both instruments
+It is done so by Axel so it might by possible to apply this ? --> to test on both instruments Maybe this is also faster if we read it in a vector instead of an array and then separate it using the fact that each floating point value is 4 bytes ?

 ```Matlab
 % read complete binary data in one array (huge!)